How to find the usr folder on Mac?

 chflags hidden ~/usr

-Only attempt this method if you are comfortable using Terminal.
-Remember, using Terminal can make significant changes to your macOS systems and files, so only make changes this way if you consider yourself a Mac power users.
+Only attempt this method if you are comfortable using the Terminal.
+Remember, using Terminal can make significant changes to your macOS systems and files, so only make changes this way if you consider yourself a Mac power user.
 This method should temporarily uncover the usr folder.

-Accessing the usr folder is often only necessary if you are looking for ways to improve the performance or speed of your Mac.
+Accessing the usr folder is often only necessary if you are looking for ways to improve your Mac's performance or speed.
 Thankfully, there is an easier way.
-Downloading CleanMyMac X can solve a lot of problems, quickly and safely, without any risk of causing accidental damage.
-It comes with a useful Space Lens feature, since one reason a Mac doesn't perform as well as it once did is a result of files taking up too much space, or duplicate files, folders or apps.
+Downloading CleanMyMac X can solve many problems quickly and safely, without any risk of causing accidental damage.
+It comes with a useful Space Lens feature since one reason a Mac doesn't perform as well as it once did is a result of files taking up too much space or duplicate files, folders, or apps.
 And identifying what is causing space issues is the job that CleanMyMac X does so well.
 See for yourself!